Wolverine971/9takes/src/blog/community/inspiration-for-9takes.md

 arguing and I would be pointing to my experience and what I learned and they would be saying that it is fake.

-**So with that I learned to keep the conversation focused on our own experience.**
+### So with that I learned to keep the conversation focused on our own experience. 👣

 So the question that I learned to follow up was to ask them about what they had learned about themselves.
 They would say things that fell into